Angel's Landing: the extreme hike that's worth every step

 Who shouldn’t climb?

-Best time to climb
+Best time to ascend

-The ideal months are spring (March–May) and autumn (September–November), when the temperatures are milder.
+The ideal months are spring (March–May) and autumn (September–November), when temperatures are milder.
 Summer is hot, and winter can make the trail dangerous due to ice and snow.

-Angel’s Landing – where fear meets awe
+Angel’s Landing – where fear and awe meet

 Author: Martin Bonov